 - The non-payroll Business Number.
 This number is 9 digits only, no letters (will be the first 9 digits of any of their 15 digit BN numbers).

 - Tax year of their most recent tax filing and their business income (T1).
 The Attestation includes an income table to be completed by self-employed or other unincorporated businesses.

 - Evidence supporting the amount of eligible non-deferrable expenses uploaded to the secure EDC web portal: http://applicati1n-demande.ceba-cuec.ca) Note that the EDC link will NOT work in Internet Explorer (IE) or older versions of MS Edge.
 Clients must use Chrome, Firefox or Edge v.83 or newer)

 - Eligible Non-Deferrable Expenses are listed on the Attestation.
 Note that if your eligible expenses includes regularly scheduled debt service, you will need to contact your branch to obtain a payment schedule to support your application.

-- You are not applying for this program at any other financial institution (note that you should apply through your primary financial institution as per above).
+You are not applying for this program at any other financial institution.

 What non-deferrable expenses are eligible?

 · Wages and other employment expenses to independent (arm’s length) third parties